HenryKim12/JavaFit/README.md

 select the save option.
 - You can reload the state of my application by following the same process as saving except choosing the load option instead of the save option.

+# Phase 4: Task 2

+Tue Aug 09 16:03:41 PDT 2022
+- eat more food added to list of fitness goals!

+Tue Aug 09 16:03:44 PDT 2022
+- eat more food removed from list of fitness goals!

+# Phase 4: Task 3